 The programme consists of a number of modules and a dissertation to be completed over the summer months.
 Each module is worth 10 CATS points (except GERO6017 which is worth 20) and a total of 120 points are required to complete the taught component of the course.

 Supervised research for MSc Demography

-If you pass the Diploma examinations, you will be permitted to undertake supervised research starting in June and to submit a dissertation for the MSc in September.
+After the taught modules you will undertake a supervised research project starting in June and submit a dissertation for the MSc in September (or December if studying part time).
 Providing satisfactory supervision arrangements can be made, you can work on a topic of your own choice.

 Dissertations are of about 15,000 words in length.
 They should demonstrate your mastery of the topic area, but they are not expected to contain a substantial original contribution.

 - an investigation into population change through internal and international migration at the county level in England

 - risk factors of disease and mortality in developing countries